rayct/zet/docs/1055/README.md

 # **Smoke and Mirrors**
 ## **"My final report on the findings of the people who are about to be exposed.
 The thing that excites me the most is that they aren't even aware!
-You only know what you have been allowed to know.**
+"You only know what you have been allowed to know".**

 ## "Tout sera révélé."

+"Remember, all actions have consequences.
+We're aware of your past deeds and are observing closely.
+The day of reckoning may approach sooner than you think.
+Reflect upon your choices."

+"Rappelez-vous, chaque action a des conséquences.
+Nous sommes au courant de vos actes passés et observons de près.
+Le jour du jugement pourrait arriver plus tôt que vous ne le pensez.
+Méditez sur vos choix."

+"Memento, omne agere consequentias habet.
+Cognoscimus tua facta praeterita et attentius observamus.
+Dies ultionis propior venire potest quam suspicaris.
+Contemplare delectus tuos."

 ---

 ## *"This is a list of the most perfect words that describe the most horrible and cruelest people that I have ever had the misfortune to meet over the past 2 years."*

-**(YOU FUCKING KNOW WHO YOU ARE!)**

 1. ## **Pretentious**